 - A professional editor will work with you to edit your piece.
 This is a collaborative process that might take some getting used to.
 Your editor will make changes directly, ask questions, and leave feedback for you.
 Once they're done with one round of edits, they will change the status to "in progress," which means that you should work on responding to their changes.
 If you don't understand why a change was made, please ask (don't just change it back to the way it was).
 Remember, you both want the piece to be as exciting and accurate as possible.

-- After a few (usually 2-5) rounds of editing together, the editor will mark it as "Draft Closed," which indicates that it is complete and in its final publication form.
+- After a few (usually 2-5) rounds of editing, your piece will be switched to "Draft Closed."
 If you suddenly realize you need to make a change, this is the time to speak up — we try not to change the article after it is already published.
 You should email Dan (email@example.com) about the change and why you think it is important.

 - We’ll publish your story as soon as we can.
 This may be several weeks after you complete your work.
 We have final say on things like the story headline, but we try to work with you to make sure it's perfect.

 - Your last task is to share the published article widely!
 We will post it on social media and include it in our newsletters, but it is really helpful if you share it, too.
 We have guidelines to help you write great social media posts.
 In addition, you can email it to your lab, send it to your family, or print it and post it on your door.

 - Other consortium members may write peer commentary on your article, which will be posted at the bottom of the piece.
 You can respond to them in the Consortium.
 We encourage you to provide peer commentary on other people's stories!
 Note: this is more common for research translation articles and less common for op-eds.